 3. Anora (2024)

 The first thirty minutes or so of Anora were rough for me.
-It seemed so plain that the spoiled, insensitive, generally awful Ivan was a terrible candidate for a husband.
-Anora (or Ani, as she prefers to be called) agreeing to the marriage and expecting it to last felt like a terrible idea.
-But as soon as a gang of enforcers sent by Ivan’s parents show up and Ivan goes on the run and callously leaves Ani behind to deal with the mess he made, everything suddenly started to gel for me.
-Suddenly, I was really into the movie.
+But as soon as it became a sort of road movie with Anora reluctantly helping the men who are trying to annul her marriage, everything suddenly started to gel for me.
 I was laughing at the surprising humor and emotionally invested in what would happen to Ani (and curious about Yura Borisov’s enforcer, who says little but whose expressive eyes reveal a lot about what he thinks about what’s going down).
+By the end, I felt heartbroken for everything she had wanted and everything she had lost.
+I go into more detail in my Best Picture Review of Anora.

 2. Oppenheimer (2023)